CGIAR’s 2019 Inspire Challenge great news for smallholder farmers

 The CGIAR Inspire Challenge is the innovation process of the Platform for Big Data in Agriculture and seeks to source and foster new solutions for digital agriculture in developing economies.

-The Challenge has awarded a total of 2 million USD to date to innovative pilot projects using big data approaches to advance agricultural research and development.
+The Challenge has awarded a total of two million USD to date to innovative pilot projects using big data approaches to advance agricultural research and development.
 This year, the BIG DATA Platform will award up to 750,000 USD to two categories of winners: three pilot projects using big data tools in innovative ways to transform the lives of smallholder farmers, and two scale-up grants to two of last year’s winners who can demonstrate exceptional results, proven viability, and potential for impact.

 First launched in 2017, the process saw a significant drop in “basic research” submissions and the number of submissions targeting smallholder farmers grow from about 8% in 2017 to over 70% 2018.